broadinstitute/ml4h/notebooks/terra_featured_workspace/workspace_description.md

 * **review_model_results_interactive**: Use this notebook to perform interactive quality control (QC) of a simulated ECG and MRI prediction model.
 * **review_one_sample_interactive**: Use this notebook to perform interactive quality control (QC) of per-patient multi-modal data for clinical machine learning models.
 * **image_annotations_demo**: Use this notebook to annotate MRI images to create new input data for machine learning.
+* **mnist_survival_analysis_demo**: In survival analysis, the aim is to predict when an event might occur, such as a heart attack, stroke, or the onset of heart feailure.
+This notebook uses the MNIST dataset to develop a toy model of survival analysis using ML4H.

 ### Cloud Environment

+When you create your cloud environment, you can specify that it be [GPU-enabled](https://support.terra.bio/hc/en-us/articles/4403006001947).
+While all of the notebooks above will run fine on CPUs, the `mnist_survival_analysis_demo.ipynb` notebook in particular, which trains several ML models, will benefit from using a GPU.

 | Option | Value |
 | --- | --- |